 Our Powered Air Purifying Respirators (PAPR) are a universal loose fit solution that provides APF 1000 respiratory protection without requiring medical evaluations and fit testing.
 And, unlike other tight fitting respirators, the protection isn't compromised by facial hair - shaving is optional.
 We have a variety of helmets, hoods, and visors for any project.
 Each option ensures worker productivity with a cool flow of respirable air for easy breathing and an uncompromised wide field of view.
 All head tops have been meticulously designed to provide comfort on long days with ratcheting adjustable fit and ultra lightweight designs.

-Learn more about our PAPR (or supplied air) Respirator Rental Program here, or contact your account manager to learn more:
+Learn more about our PAPR (or supplied air) Respirator Rental Program here.
+Or reach out directly to your Account Manager at (248) 221-8076 or email Daryl.Hughes@X1Safety.com.

 X1 Safety - Your Respiratory Protection Experts